getherbie/herbie/README.md

     $ php -S localhost:8888 index.php

 Now, open <http://localhost:8888> in your browser.
-You should then see your first Herbie website.
+You should see your first Herbie website.

 ### Docker

 Or you can achieve the same by using Docker.

-    $ docker run --rm -it -v $PWD:/app composer create-project --ignore-platform-reqs getherbie/start-website:dev-master myproject
+    $ docker run --rm -it -v $PWD:/app composer create-project --ignore-platform-reqs getherbie/start-website myproject
     $ cd myproject

 ## Development Environment

-If you want to have a development environment you can follow these steps.
+If you need a development environment, you can follow the steps below.

-Git clone the repository
+Clone the git repository

     $ git clone https://github.com/getherbie/herbie.git

-Change to `herbie` directory
+Change to the `herbie` directory

     $ cd herbie